OpenConext/OpenConext-manage/README.md

 contains configuration defaults that are convenient when developing.

 When the application actually gets deployed to a meaningful platform, it is pre-provisioned with ansible and the application.yml depends on environment specific properties in the group_vars.
-See the project OpenConext-deploy and the role mr for more information.
+See the project OpenConext-deploy and the role `manage` for more information.

-For details, see the [Spring Boot manual](http://docs.spring.io/spring-boot/docs/1.2.1.RELEASE/reference/htmlsingle/).
+For details, see the [Spring Boot manual](https://docs.spring.io/spring-boot/docs/1.2.1.RELEASE/reference/htmlsingle/).